TerryCavanagh/boscaceoil/README.md

 If you are on Windows, make sure you have the AIR SDK properly configured, and execute `RUN.bat` to compile the necessary .swf file, and/or automatically open Bosca Ceoil.
 If there are errors when compiling, the .bat file will continue trying until a .swf is generated.

-For manual creation, please read follow these next steps.
+For manual creation, please read the following steps.

 ### Building